-For several months each year, just after dawn when zoologist Sue Maher arrives at the Conservancy’s Disney Wilderness Preserve (DWP), she unlocks the preserve gate, heads down the mile-long road, surrounded by tall grasses, past sandhill cranes, gopher tortoises, and beneath swallow-tailed kites, to Lake Russell.
-There she retrieves a green canoe, and drags it down to the waters edge.
-After loading in her gear she makes her way across the lake, settling in on the clear water near the rookery.
-She’s close enough to hear the calls of the birds though not disturb them, and far enough away to see 50 to 60 feet up to the tops of the trees, where the birds prefer to stay.
+Just after dawn, when zoologist Sue Maher arrives at the Conservancy’s Disney Wilderness Preserve she unlocks the gate and heads down the mile-long road to Lake Russell.
+There, she retrieves a green canoe and drags it to the water’s edge, pointing it toward the rookery, where in recent years, ideal conditions have helped wood storks flourish in record numbers.
+Maher paddles close enough to hear the calls of the birds.
+But she stays far enough away to see 50–60 feet up to the tops of the trees, where the storks prefer to stay, undisturbed.

-Maher recalls coming out to DWP in 2002 as a turning point.
-“I did basic work, helping to track the birds, learning how to record the data correctly, and I was hooked.
+“I did basic work at first,” she said.
+“Helping to track the birds, learning how to record the data correctly.
+And I was hooked.
 I felt like I was making a contribution.”

 The higher waters needed for nesting are in contrast to the shallow waters needed for foraging.
-The storks have a specialized feeding regimen.
-They favor the shallow depths in which they can sweep their partly open beak back and forth to probe for and quickly trap fish.
-They don’t feed at the nesting area because it is too deep, but fly to shallow lakes or swampy wetlands where prey is concentrated.
-Storks are known to fly several miles from the nesting colony to forage.
-At DWP, the storks have a relatively short commute.
-There are ponds onsite at the preserve that were developed specifically to provide the shallow water habitat and fishing grounds needed by wood storks.
-Again, timing is a factor – the water levels in these ponds drop just in time for the wood storks to begin feeding their young – as the dry season begins.
+Storks have a specialized feeding regimen.
+They sweep their partly open beak back and forth in shallow water to probe for and quickly trap fish.
+It’s too deep to feed where they nest.
+Instead, they fly to shallow lakes or swampy wetlands where prey is concentrated.
+Storks are known to fly several miles from the nesting colony to forage, but storks have a relatively short commute at the preserve.
+There are ponds on site developed specifically to provide foraging habitat for wood storks.
+As the dry season begins, the water levels in these ponds drop just in time for the storks to begin feeding their young.